nikos-manolas/HomeServe/README.md

 The backend is a Hapi server.
 The proxy between the two was not implemented.

-There are parts on the frontend that are not implemented ( adding a new tradesperson and choosing a job ).

 The whole project can be started by downloading and installing docker.

 Then running `docker-compose up` should start a mongodb instance + the backend + the frontend running on: `localhost:3000`